-While we’re not happy that both (if not all brands in the market) use inflammatory carrageenan and inflammatory vegetable oils in their rice milks, you’re better off going with the easy-to-digest rice beverage from Rice Dream if you really want some rice milk.
-It’s made with organic sprouted brown rice, which helps digest the starches in the grain, making it easier on your tummy.
+While we're not happy that both (if not all milk alternatives brands in the market) use inflammatory carrageenan and inflammatory vegetable oils in their rice milks, you're better off going with the easy-to-digest rice beverage from Rice Dream if you really want some rice milk.
+It's made with organic sprouted brown rice, which helps digest the starches in the grain, making it easier on your tummy.

-Organic Sprouted Rice Dream Unsweetened — Original Enriched, 8 fl oz
+Organic Sprouted Rice Dream Unsweetened, Original Enriched

-Ripple Foods’ powerful new pea protein-based milk is taking over the health food scene in a big way.
-And when we say powerful, we’re not kidding; a one-cup serving delivers the same amount of protein as cow’s milk.
+This is one of the highest protein milk alternatives.
+Ripple Foods' powerful new pea protein-based milk is taking over the health food scene in a big way.
+And when we say powerful, we're not kidding; a one-cup serving delivers the same amount of protein as cow's milk.
 Ripple also is low in saturated fat and has 50 percent more calcium than the popular almond milk.
 The very best part, though, is that it actually tastes like creamy, silky milk!

-Ripple Original Unsweetened Pea Milk, 8 fl oz
+Ripple Original Unsweetened Pea Milk

 Ripple Vanilla Pea Milk, 8 fl oz